Jessie-mx-zhang/ds105a-project-shanghainese/README.md

 ![Heatmap1 Image](pngs/heatmap1.png)

-We also did something about CO2 emssion，while public transit may have longer journey times, leading to higher overall emissions, the efficiency per passenger makes it a more sustainable choice overall.
+We also did something about CO2 emssion, while public transit may have longer journey times, leading to higher overall emissions, the efficiency per passenger makes it a more sustainable choice overall.

 ![CO2 Image](pngs/barchat.png)